jullanggit/python-balatro-ai/README.md

 ## Disclaimer

 This project is an independent fan creation and is not affiliated with or endorsed by LocalThunk, the creator of Balatro.
-All rights to Balatro belong to LocalThunk.
-This module is intended for educational and recreational purposes only.
+This module is intended for educational and non-commercial purposes only.
+All rights to Balatro, including its art and design, belong to LocalThunk.